-Figure 7: Peak value of PSF as a function of variation in zone width error.
+Fig. 7.
+Peak value of PSF as a function of variation in zone width error.

-Figure 8: FFT PSF cross section.
+Fig. 8.
+FFT PSF cross section.

 Conclusion

-The effects of discrete levels width error developed by thin film deposition on the optical performance of diffractive binary germanium lens with four discrete levels have been analyzed using nonsequential mode in the optical design code ZEMAX.
-The thin film deposition technique errors considered are metallic mask fabrication errors.
-It was found by using the peak value of PSF as criterion that the metallic mask fabrication errors (100 𝜇m laser machine accuracy) have a significant effect on the designed four-level binary germanium lens performance, and to reduce this effect it will be preferable to use another technique to fabricate the desired mask with more fabrication accuracy like, for example, by three-dimensional printer (35 𝜇m is its accuracy).
+The effects of width errors of discrete levels fabricated by thin-film deposition on the optical performance of a four-level binary diffractive germanium lens were analyzed using the nonsequential mode in the optical design code ZEMAX.
+The primary errors in the thin-film deposition technique considered in this study were metallic mask fabrication errors.
+The peak values of the PSFs of the metallic mask fabrication errors (laser machine accuracy of 100 μm) were found to have considerable effects on the performance of the designed four-level binary germanium lens.
+To reduce such effects, it may be preferable to use masks fabricated by alternative techniques, such as 3D printing, which allow better accuracy (~35 μm).

-Competing Interests.
+Competing interests.
 The authors declare that they have no competing interests.

 Acknowledgments.
-This work was totally supported by HIAST (Higher Institute for Applied Sciences and Technology).
+This work was fully supported by the Higher Institute for Applied Sciences and Technology (HIAST).

 References